The amazing pictures that reveal why WWE legend The Undertaker had BSK tattooed onto his stomach

 “He took the wrestler out of the bar and gave him a talking to.”

 Even during the Monday Night Wars, with talent jumping ship to WWE, the core members of the Bone Street Krew stayed loyal to WWE.

 But Yokozuna had to leave WWE at the end of 1996 due to his weight issues.
 He died in 2000.

 Savio Vega left WWE in 1998, while Henry Godwinn departed in 1999.

 Mideon appeared in various storylines – including the awful “Naked Mideon” gimmick – until 2001.

-The Godfather left in 2002 but makes sporadic returns as was inducted into the Hall of Fame last year.
+The Godfather left in 2002 but made sporadic returns as he was inducted into the Hall of Fame last year.

 But there continues to be a BSK connection in WWE to this day.

 Rikishi and Yokozuna are part of the famous Anoa’i wrestling family – and cousins to Roman Reigns, the man who retired Undertaker at WrestleMania 33.